thundercore/developers-portal/docs-en/stblecoin-trustwallet.md

 ---
 id: stblecoin-trustwallet
-title: Add TT20-StableCoin to Trust wallet
+title: Add TT20-StableCoin to Trust Wallet
 ---

 ## Intro
-Here’s a guide to show you how to add TT20-USDT or TT20-DAI to your Trust wallet.
-Please note that Trust wallet is a third party wallet, if you have questions about the wallet, please contact with wallet provider directly.
+Here’s a guide to show you how to add TT20-USDT or TT20-DAI to your Trust Wallet.
+Please note that Trust wallet is a third party wallet, if you have questions about the wallet, please contact the wallet provider directly.

 *TT20-StableCon: TT20-USDT, TT20-DAI (learn [more](https://www.wikiwand.com/en/Stablecoin) about stablecoin)*

-## Add TT20-USDT to Trust wallet
+## Add TT20-USDT to Trust Wallet

-1. Open Trust wallet and click on the “+” in the top right corner.
+1. Open Trust Wallet and click on the “+” in the top right corner.

 ![alt-text](assets/img/stablecoin-trustwallet/stablecoin-trustwallet-1.png)